-The graduate program in art is currently comprised of approximately 70 graduate students and 27 full-time faculty.
+The graduate program in art currently includes approximately sixty graduate students and thirty-one full-time faculty.
 The faculty is a distinguished group of professional artists who are active in the research and exhibition of their work and are also devoted teachers.
 An important strength of the graduate program lies in the breadth and diversity of its faculty.
 The program continues to grow and provides a wealth of artistic experiences for its students.

 Areas Of Study1